johanix/draft-berra-dnsop-opt-keystate/draft-berra-dnsop-keystate-02.md

    | TBD   | KeyState           | Standard | (This document)    |

-## A New Registry for EDNS Option KeyState State Codes
+## A New Registry for EDNS Option KeyState State Codes {#keystate-registry}

-The KeyState option also defines a 8-bit state field, for which IANA is requested to create and mainain a new registry entitled "KeyState Codes", used by the KeyState option.
-Initial values for the "KeyState Codes" registry are given below; future assignments in the 13-127 range are to be made through Specification Required review {{?BCP26}}.
+The KeyState option also defines a 8-bit state field, for which IANA is requested to create and maintain a new registry entitled "KeyState Codes", used by the KeyState option.
+Initial values for the "KeyState Codes" registry are given below; future assignments in the 11-127 range are to be made through Specification Required review {{?BCP26}}.

 | KEY STATE | Mnemonic                           | Reference       |